Dunstanburgh Castle, Northumberland

 Nearby Berwick has an excellent theatre / cinema in The Maltings.

 In the heart of Hadrian's Wall Country, the thriving and picturesque little town of Corbridge is definitely worth a visit.
 There's a roman camp, scenic river walks and a great selection of galleries, tea shops, pubs, gift shops and independently owned shops of every kind - a rare find in today's world.
-Don't forget to visit our favourite clothes shop, Katie Kerr, at 22 Hill Street.

 - Farming Attraction - The Fenton Centre